 If you have a small space, a French press is a great option as they take up minimal counter space and require only a few extra items like coffee grounds and filters to get started.

 An Espresso machine can be quite large depending on the options you get.
 Some just do expresso, but others can make espresso, cappuccino, and lattes as well.

 For those who prefer convenience, Keurig machines are perfect as they allow you to quickly brew single cups of coffee without any mess or fuss.
 Additionally, many Keurig machines come with features that allow users to adjust strength and temperature settings.
 They can also move beyond pre-packaged K-cups into crafting their own unique blends with fresh ground beans.
-And some come with the option to do specialty drinks, milk frothing, traditional coffee making and more.
+And some come with the option to do specialty drinks, milk frothing, traditional coffee making, and more.

-You will also need to organize your coffee supplies such as sugar, creamers, coffee pods, coffee grounds, and coffee beans, etc. in a neat and organized way.
+You will also need to organize your coffee supplies such as sugar, creamers, coffee pods, coffee grounds, coffee beans, etc. in a neat and organized way.